thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/settings.md

   9. **Packet send**.
 Triggered when a packet is sent to the broker.
   10. **Offline**.
 Triggered when the client goes offline.
   11. **Outgoing empty**.
 Triggered when all outgoing messages have been sent.

+* **Maximum messages in WebSocket Client table** setting allows you to control the limit of messages per WebSocket connection to be persisted in the browser's local storage.

 ### Mail server settings